Wakfu (TV series): The Brotherhood of the Tofu

 Known as the Adventurer-Princess, she is a 13-year-old (14-year-old in season 2, 15-year-old in manga, 20-year-old in special episodes and 23-year-old in seasons 3-4) Sadida.
-Because of this, she is able to talk to plants as well as control them.
+She is able to talk to plants as well as control them.
 She is devoted to her friends and to helping Yugo find his family.
-Later, near the end of season one, it is revealed that she dislikes and has many disputes with her brother Armand.
-The Special Episodes 6 years after season two show Amalia has taken her mother's position as Queen of the Sadida and her forced marriage to Count Harebourg of Frigost begins the story.
+Near the end of season one, it is revealed that she dislikes and has many disputes with her brother Armand.
+The Special Episodes 6 years after the second season show Amalia has taken her mother's position as Queen of the Sadida and her forced marriage to Count Harebourg of Frigost begins the story.
 Though she initially accepts his proposal, she avoids the agreement after learning the Count planned to use the Sadida forests as a fuel source for his kingdom.
 By the finale, Amalia and Yugo have shown a strong desire to be with each other, in spite of the difficulties caused by the difference in their races.
-As of Season 3, Amalia has withdrawn from society and rarely leaves her sick father's side, but agrees to leave to look for Percedal with Yugo when he comes asking for help.
-The strain of their relationship is tested throughout their adventure.
-By the end of the final battle, Amalia hugs Yugo who returns it with a kind smile.
+As of the third season, Amalia has withdrawn from society and rarely leaves her father's side, but agrees to leave to look for Percedal with Yugo when he comes asking for help.
+In the fourth season, she aided the Brotherhood of the Tofu in fighting off the Necros to protect the World of Twelve.
+After her father had earlier passed away and Armand had died defending the Sadida Kingdom, Amalia succeeded them as Queen and eventually married Yugo, becoming his wife.